Torpoint

 History

 Torpoint is an eighteenth-century planned town.
 The grid-based design for the town was commissioned by Reginald Pole Carew in the Parish of Antony in 1774.
-His family continued to have a strong influence in the area, having become the Carew Poles, and still reside at their family seat, Antony House.
+His family continue to have a strong influence in the area, having become the Carew Poles in the twentieth century, and still reside at their family seat, Antony House.

 In 1796 Torpoint was the setting for a shooting battle between the crew of a government vessel, the Viper, and a large party of armed liquor smugglers, in which one person was killed and five people seriously wounded.[6]